Lasing from a Quantum-Dot-Like Buried Heterostructure in an InP Nanobeam Cavity

 The cavity designs exhibit simulated quality factors exceeding $Q\simeq 10^5$ and effective mode volumes of $V_m \simeq 5(\lambda/2n)^3$.
 The fabricated devices have quality factors of $Q = 24.0(\pm1.6)\times10^3$, as determined by measuring nominally identical passive cavities following the approach of Galli et al.~\cite{galliLightScatteringFano2009}.
-Fabrication imperfections limit this value, most likely surface roughness, similar to previous reports on InP nanobeam cavities \cite{ohtaStrongCouplingPhotonic2011}.
+The reduction in quality factor is attributed primarily to fabrication-induced surface roughness, consistent with previous reports on InP nanobeam cavities~\cite{ohtaStrongCouplingPhotonic2011}.

-The active region is based on an InP membrane incorporating a single GaInAsP quantum well and barrier layers [Fig. \ref{fig:device}] grown by metal-organic vapour-phase epitaxy.
-The buried heterostructure is defined by electron-beam lithography and dry etching of a nanoscale mesa, followed by regrowth to laterally encapsulate the active material.
-The BH fabrication method is the same as described in a previous paper \cite{dimopoulosElectricallyDrivenPhotonicCrystal2022}.
-Scanning electron microscope (SEM) inspection of the HSQ mask reveals that the realized mask sizes are systematically smaller than the nominal design values.
-Buried heterostructures with side lengths $l_{\mathrm{BH,eff}}=84(\pm5)$~nm up to $l_{\mathrm{BH,eff}}=212(\pm6)$~nm were fabricated, assuming that the active material size corresponds with the HSQ mask size.
+The separation between the two central holes in the cavity design is 150 nm.
+Therefore, BHs with lateral dimensions exceeding this separation overlap with the etched air holes and become partially etched through during cavity definition, resulting in an exposed air–BH interface when $l_{BH}>150$ nm [Fig.~\ref{fig:device}].
+For smaller BHs, etch-through may still occur due to lithographic misalignment between the BH and cavity.
+Since surface-related nonradiative recombination can be significant in exposed III–V nanostructures~\cite{higuera-rodriguezUltralowSurfaceRecombination2017}, surface passivation is applied after cavity definition and membranization.
+The native oxide is removed using $\mathrm{NH_4OH}$ and $\mathrm{(NH_4)_2S}$, after which a 7~nm layer of Al$_2$O$_3$ is deposited by atomic layer deposition for surface passivation.
+This passivation process covers the exposed nanobeam surfaces, including any exposed BH interfaces.
+The steps of the surface passivation method are detailed in Ref. [\onlinecite{berdnikovEfficientPassivationIIIAsP2025}].

+We now present the performance of a device with an active region length of $l_{\mathrm{BH}}=107 (\pm 5)~\mathrm{nm}$.
+This was the device with the smallest BH size for which lasing was confirmed.
+The devices are characterized using two different experimental setups.
+In setup 1, the device is studied at room temperature under continuous-wave optical pumping at $\lambda_p=980\,\mathrm{nm}$ through an objective with numerical aperture of 0.65, giving a diffraction-limited spot size of $A_\mathrm{spot}\sim(668 \,\mathrm{nm})^2$.
+The output is collected using a spectrometer (SR-500i, Andor) with an InGaAs detector (iDus 1.7 \textmu m, Andor), enabling reliable detection of low output powers.